Gunjan-Raghav/DELTA-DEMO/README.md

 # DELTA-DEMO
-this is a git &amp; github demo.
+This is a git &amp; github demo.